awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 ### <a name="roles-creatingrole-servicerole-api"></a>

 Creating a role from the AWS API involves multiple steps\.
 When you use the console to create a role, many of the steps are done for you, but with the API you must explicitly perform each step yourself\.
-You must create the role and then assign a permission policy to the role\.
+You must create the role and then assign a permissions policy to the role\.
 If the service you are working with is Amazon EC2, then you must also create an instance profile and add the role to it\.
 Optionally, you can also set the [permissions boundary](access_policies_boundaries.md) for your role\.

 **To create a role for an AWS service \(AWS API\)**